arangodb/docs/3.9/aql/operations-window.md

 (i.e., `P0D`).

-The following query demonstrates the use of window frames to compute rolling sums and averages over observations in the last 30 minutes, based on the document attribute `time` that is converted from a datetime string to a numeric timestamp:
+The following query demonstrates the use of window frames to compute rolling sums and averages over observations in the last 30 minutes (inclusive), based on the document attribute `time` that is converted from a datetime string to a numeric timestamp:

     {% aqlexample examplevar="examplevar" type="type" query="query" bind="bind" result="result" %}